Systems theory identifies 5 elements for a sustainable business model: Diversity, modularity, openness, slack resources and matching cycles.

 Do most shareholders believe they make enough money?
 Probably not.
-With Exxon’s 2010 profits at $41B, shareholders are still clamoring for more.
+No matter the profit numbers, shareholders are still clamoring for more.
 And, the easiest way to grow profits is to grow the business.

 Business sustainability tackles these issues head on.
 Many business advocates translate business sustainability into the triple bottom line: firms are expected to manage the social, environmental and financial implications of their actions.
 The triple bottom line encourages firms to seek win-wins, where they search for profitable activities that benefit society and the environment.